metalabharvard/mlml.io/content/events/where-will-your-values-take-ai-1.md

 ---
 title: Where will your values take AI?
-Co-designing a Moral Labyrinth
-subtitle: ""
+subtitle: Co-designing a Moral Labyrinth in Tunis
-fulltitle: Where will your values take AI?
-Co-designing a Moral Labyrinth
+fulltitle: 'Where will your values take AI?: Co-designing a Moral Labyrinth in Tunis'
 status: ""
 outputs:
     - HTML